Program Website: http://www.hiram.edu/entrepreneurship/

 Prerequisite: ACCT 22500

-STUDENT RUN VENTURE INTERNSHIP-PART I (SRV)~ This course is intended for E-minor students who have completed the core course requirements for the E-minor to help the student learn what it takes to manage a small business and succeed as a manager.
+STUDENT RUN VENTURE INTERNSHIP-PART I (SRV) ~ This course is intended for E-minor students who have completed the core course requirements for the E-minor to help the student learn what it takes to manage a small business and succeed as a manager.
 Students will conduct a supervised internship managing one of the College’s student-run ventures (Terrier Bakery, Olive Branch Fair Trade Store).
 Working in teams consisting of a general manager, operations manager, marketing/sales manager, human resource manager, and a finance manager (from ACCTXXX – Accounting Workshop), students will be responsible for the daily operations of their assigned SRV.
 Students will work closely with the Instructor, the faculty SRV champion, and the students-workers in the related SRV (this may include students in the SRV connected course and/or paid student workers).
 The majority of the work will take place outside of the classroom and it is the responsibility of the student SRV Teams to coordinate their time and activities to assure the productive operation of the SRV.
-Prerequisites: (ENTR 20510 or ENTR 20500) and ENTR 30600 and (ENTR 32000 or ENTR 32100) or permission of instructor.
+Prerequisites: ENTR 20510 and ENTR 30600 and ENTR 32100 or permission of instructor.
 Counts toward ENTR minor.